Telentovj/KrisWonderer/README.md

 # KrisWonderer
-A cross-platform mobile recipe app built with Flutter and Firebase that aims to reduce customer dissatisfaction arising from flight delays.
+A cross-platform mobile app built with Flutter and Firebase that aims to reduce customer dissatisfaction arising from flight delays.
 The app provides a customised itinerary of various attractions in Changi Airport based on user personality and flight delay duration.
 <p align="center">
    <span>
       <img src="https://i.imgur.com/CeD2D0u.png"/> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;